randomting2/mattermost-integration-giphy/DOCKER.md

 ## How to
 The following procedure shows how to install this project using Docker.
-It describe how to configure Mattermost and run the Docker image of this integration.
+It describes how to configure Mattermost and run the Docker image of this integration.

 To install this project using Docker, you will need Docker Engine installed on your machine.
-Procedure to install Docker can be found [here](https://docs.docker.com/engine/installation/)
+Procedure to install Docker can be found [here](https://docs.docker.com/engine/installation/).

 Here's how to start: